aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ### The parser monad

-- The parser monad is a great example to help build the beginning intuation of monads as _programmable semicolons_.

 - We start with a stream, and a cursor at the beginning of the stream.
+- Each step in the monad handles some book keeping for
+  - The parser monad is a great example to help build the beginning intuition of monads as _programmable semicolons_.

 ---